AkselBF/CA-javascript_1/readme/readMain.md

 contact page will be noted in "readContact.md".

 The more relevant feature is the search bar and the "Run"-button that runs it.
-When searching for a book title, such as: "room" or "romeo" then click on the "Run"-button, books with similar titles will appear.
+When searching for a book title, such as: "room" then click on the "Run"-button, books with similar titles will appear.
 Results can still appear by searching nothing.